-Venice MainStreet is committed to preserving and enhancing the character, beauty, and economic vitality of historic downtown Venice.
+Venice MainStreet, Inc. is committed to preserving and enhancing the character, beauty, and economic vitality of historic downtown Venice and surrounding areas.

 Venice MainStreet, Inc is a 501(c)3 that strives to collaborate with the City of Venice, and other community groups, to preserve and enhance the historic character of Venice, while, also promoting and encouraging the economic and community vitality of Venice.
 This is achieved by bringing interesting events to attract visitors and to enhance the lifestyle of our local residents, as well as investing in amenities and infrastructure in Historic Downtown Venice.
 Venice MainStreet encourages supporting business and community partners to be involved in the direction of the organization by participating in committees and the Board of Directors.